boazbk/tcs/lec_13_Cook_Levin.md

 >_"In this paper we give theorems that suggest, but do not imply, that these problems, as well as many others, will remain  intractable perpetually"_, Richard Karp, 1972

+>_"Sad to say, but it will be many more years, if ever before we really understand the Mystical Power of Twoness...
+2-SAT is easy, 3-SAT is hard, 2-dimensional matching is easy, 3-dimensional matching is hard.
+Why? oh, Why?"_ Eugene Lawler

 ## The class $\mathbf{NP}$